kubevault/prometheus-exporter/docs/concepts/vault-server-crds/storage/filesystem.md

 # Filesystem

-The [Filesystem storage backend](https://www.vaultproject.io/docs/configuration/storage/filesystem.html) stores Vault's data on the filesystem using a standard directory structure.
-As the Filesystem backend does not support high availability (HA), it can be used for **single server** situations(i.e. vaultserver.spec.replicas: 1).
-A `VolumeClaimTemplate` is given to create (or patch if already exist)  a [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) so that Vault's data can be stored in the [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+The [Filesystem storage backend](https://www.vaultproject.io/docs/configuration/storage/filesystem.html) stores Vault data on the filesystem using a standard directory structure.
+As the Filesystem backend does not support high availability (HA), it can be used for **single node** setups(i.e. vaultserver.spec.replicas: 1).
+A `VolumeClaimTemplate` can be specified to create (or reuse if already exist) a [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) so that Vault data can be stored in the corresponding [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

 ```yaml
 apiVersion: kubevault.com/v1alpha1